 The accounting and finance experts have spent an entire year grappling to meet new challenges head-on.
 While some businesses struggled to make ends meet because of declining demand, others were on the verge of bankruptcy.
 Additionally, 2020 witnessed a sudden acceleration in digital services.
 People switched to remote trading while the mobile transactions spiked but unfortunately, the innovators weren’t ready for this transition.

 However, in 2021, the finance industry is ready to execute long-term strategies.
-The emerging trends in finance are providing an opportunity for organizations to upscale operations and maintain profitability.
+The emerging trends in finance and the Financial ERP solution are providing an opportunity for organizations to upscale operations and maintain profitability.
 The financial institutions are thinking about how to improve their technical setup, opening doors to automation.
 Likewise, companies are integrating digital payment solutions and AI-powered devices to elevate operations.

 If you are not up to date with the latest tech innovations, have a look below.
 Here are five emerging trends and insights of the financial services industry in 2021.